Can I donate my pet reptile/bird/frog?

 Unfortunately, like most zoos, Reptile Gardens is unable to take in unwanted or abandoned animals.
 The best place to look for a home for an unwanted animal is on the internet.
 Search for "Reptile Rescue" to see if there is one near you.
 Once you find a rescue facility, you might want to check into them a little, as with all things, there are good and bad reptile rescue facilities.
 Other options include the local pet stores, newspapers which often offer free classified ads for lost animals, Craig's List, and Facebook groups dedicated to finding homes for unwanted reptiles.

 I found a wild injured reptile/bird, can I bring it to you for help?

 We do not have the facilities or Federal permit for wildlife rehabilitation.
 If you are concerned about an injured bird of prey, you can contact the Black Hills Raptor Center (blackhillsraptorcenter.org), an all-volunteer nonprofit that can help you assess the situation.

 There's a rattlesnake in my yard!
 Can you come get it?

 What can we pet while we are there?

-There is an opportunity at the end of each snake show to pet a python!
-We offer snake shows every day we are open.
+During the summer shows, there is an opportunity to pet a python after the snake shows as well as to pet Fluffy, our baby alligator, after the gator shows.
 On warm days when the giant tortoises are outside, you are welcome to feel their shells and gently scratch their necks.
-At the end of our summer gator shows, there is also a chance to pet a young alligator.